 From the Romans and Turks to the Austro-Hungarians and Soviets, Budapest’s mosaic of influences makes it a fascinating place to visit.

-Situated along the banks of the Danube, the capital of Hungary actually consists of two medieval cities, Buda and Pest, which in 1873 merged into one city – Budapest.
+Situated along the banks of the Danube, Budapest is the capital of Hungary.
+It consists of two medieval cities, Buda and Pest, which merged into one in 1873.

 Both sides are worth visiting!
-With a lot of amazing sights to see, it can be tough to take it all in just 3 days, but we have put together this perfect itinerary for 3 days in Budapest.
+With so many amazing sights to see, it can be tough to take it all in just three days, but we have put together this perfect itinerary for three days in Budapest.

 One of the most beautiful cities in all of Europe, Budapest has an amazing range of incredible things to see and do – so what are you waiting for?!